Funeral Director/Co-Owner of Memorial Funeral Homes

 Sean is a homegrown Newporter which gives him a deep understanding of the people on the island.
 Sean served our U.S. military in the Air Force.

 Rachel is an old soul trapped in a young person’s body, but we wouldn’t have her any other way.
 As the oldest sister of four girls, she functions through her caring nature and love.
+She is a crazy dog person with a mild to moderate collie obsession.

 Operations Coordinator and Newport Monument Company Associate

 John is a native of West Hartford, CT and grew up in East Greenwich RI.
 He graduated from Bishop Hendricken High School in June 1984 and Babson College with a degree in Management in May, 1988.
+Before joining Memorial Funeral Home, John spent many years in banking as a Vice President-Operations Manager with Citizens Bank in Warwick.
+He brought his approachable demeanor to hospitality and served as an Operations Manager with Marriott International, where he still helps part time.

 Funeral Director, Director of Advance Planning